 Over-the-counter cough and cold medicine is not recommended for children ages 4 and under – and only under the direction of a physician for children between the ages of 4 and 6.
 For children under 6 years of age, over-the-counter cough and cold medicines may have more risks than benefits.

-“Cold medicines don’t treat the cause of a cold,” says LeAnn Kridelbaugh, M.D., President and Chief Medical Officer of Children’s Health℠ Pediatric Group.
+“Cold medicines don’t treat the cause of a cold,” says LeAnn Kridelbaugh, M.D., pediatrician with Children’s Health℠.
 “They only treat symptoms and may not be effective in all children.”

 Over-the-counter medicines can put children at a high risk for serious side effects.
 These can include an increase in heart rate, excessive drowsiness, convulsions or nausea.
 Even up to age 12, children may be at a higher risk for these side effects.